Janet Jackson, Paula Abdul, Poison, And Chicago Had Top Hits Of 1989

 4. Paula Abdul, “Straight Up”

-Speaking of Janet Jackson, her choreographer, Paula Abdul, broke out huge in 1989 with her multiplatinum album Forever Your Girl.
+Speaking of Janet Jackson, her choreographer, Paula Abdul, broke out huge in 1989 with her multi-platinum album Forever Your Girl.
 The second single from that album, “Straight Up,” spent three weeks at No. 1 during February of 1989.

 “Straight Up” was one of five huge hit singles from Forever Your Girl.
 It was actually the third release after “Knocked Out” and “The Way That You Love Me” failed to become hits in 1988.
 However, “The Way That You Love Me” was re-released in 1989 and hit No. 3.